Dark Sky Tourism: Capitalizing on Rural Night Skies

 - Flagstaff Dark Skies Coalition: Pioneering ordinances and community engagement strategies

-- Utah Office of Tourism: Comprehensive statewide dark sky marketing
+- Utah Office of Tourism: Statewide dark sky marketing

 - Yorkshire Dales Dark Sky Reserve: Large-scale rural implementation model

-The path to dark sky certification may seem daunting, but remember that every journey begins with a single step—or in this case, with simply turning off unnecessary lights and looking up.
-The universe awaits.
+The path to dark sky certification may seem daunting, but every journey starts with a single step, or in this case, with simply turning off unnecessary lights and looking up.